 Our female Hoffmann's Two-Toed Sloth, Hope, has been joined in her habitat by a male named Rhubarb.
-Hope is 27 and for when the building reopens, she is generally the one on the left side of the habitat.
+Hope is 27 and is generally the one on the left side of the habitat.
 Her favorite foods are grapes and hard boiled egg.

 Rhubarb is 30 and so far his favorite spots are more towards the center of the habitat.
 His favorite foods are grapes and red leaf lettuce.

 The Two-Toed Sloth, along with its cousins the Linnaeus's and Three-Toed Sloths, represents a primitive and fascinating group of animals.
 Sloths are nocturnal, arboreal mammals, meaning they are active at night and spend their time in trees.
 Sloths are the world’s slowest mammals.
 On average, these extremely slow-moving creatures descend from trees only once a week to leave their wastes and move to another feeding tree.
 They spend nearly all of their lives hanging upside down.
 In fact, their fur grows from the belly downward to their back.
 Due to high humidity and special grooves in their fur, algae easily grows in their fur, providing them with genuine “rainforest camouflage to go!”
 Pay close attention to the treetops in the Zoo’s rainforest building to spot Hope & Rhubarb.